CryptoLocker - The Latest in a Long Line of Ransomware

 Email attachments are the primary means of exposure for this type of malware, so the “happy c licker” is the main concern for organization’s security departments, and the organization should be aware of this threat and its potential to spread via the insider threat.

-Ransomware has been a significant threat for users dating back to the late 1980’s (PC Cyborg) with varying degrees of complexity.
+Ransomware has been a significant threat for users dating back to the late 1980’s with varying degrees of complexity.
 While most versions of ransomware have targeted the various Microsoft operating systems, a few have been developed to infect Macintosh systems as well (FBI Ransomware).
 This type of malware (aka: malicious software) is commonly designed to extort money from infected users by holding their personal files “hostage” until the user pays a ransom fee via some defined process.

 By delivering this ransomware via email attachment, CryptoLocker is nothing new.
 Taking advantage of the individual’s curiosity, the application is typically installed when the user opens a .zip email attachment on a system that is not protected with an antivirus solution or the solution is not updated regularly with current definitions.